-Please see instruction on cover removal Removing the Case Cover
+• Please see instruction on cover removal Removing the Case Cover

-- 1. Disconnect Optical power and data cables. - If there are any screws in the side of the optical drive (see red arrows in photo), they will need to be removed with a Phillips screwdriver. - 3.
-To remove the drive from the assembly, slide the blue latches toward each other. - 4.
-Slide the optical drive out of the assembly.
+- 1. Disconnect Optical power and data cables. - 2.
+If there are any screws in the side of the optical drive, they will need to be removed with a Phillips screwdriver. - 3.
+To remove the drive from the assembly, pull the yellow buttons towards yourself.

+4. Slide the optical drive out of the assembly.